millerk22/emc2-labs/EMC2-Labs-Fall/lab18.rst

 Lab 18: Networks and Eigenvector Centrality
 ==============================================

-In this lab, you will learn how to model real-world networks as mathematical networks and adjacency matrices.
+In this lab, you will learn how we model real-world networks as mathematical objects and adjacency matrices.
-You will also learn how to compute the importance of nodes in a network using PageRank Centrality, which is the basis of Google's search algorithm.
+You will also learn how to compute the importance of nodes in a network using `PageRank Centrality <https://en.wikipedia.org/wiki/PageRank>`_, which is the basis of Google's search algorithm.

 Graph Theory Background
 ------------------------